 Historically, MYOB Exo has found its place in businesses dealing with inventory.
 Importing, warehousing, distribution and some retailing businesses have experienced massive improvements in efficiency using MYOB Exo.
-It also has very strong Job Costing which can be used for project costs.
+It has very strong Job Costing module which can be used for project costs.
 Manufacturing is somewhat limited, with a bill of materials (BOMs) being the most common way of managing simple manufacturing or kitting.

 A number of add-on products or connected services further extend the footprint of MYOB Exo.

 MYOB Advanced is an extremely good fit for organisations that are dependent on their General Ledger to track costs and revenue.
 This means professional services organisations, government, semi-government or quasi-government agencies, not-for-profits and corporates are all good candidates for MYOB Advanced.

 While MYOB Advanced has good functionality for inventory-based businesses, care should be taken when deploying this in organisations where separation of duties is not required (see point 3 above).
 MYOB Advanced is extremely suited to companies trading in multiple entities, multiple countries and in multiple currencies.